A splitting method for SDEs with locally Lipschitz drift: Illustration on the FitzHugh-Nagumo model: Conclusion and discussion

 Several generalisations of the considered approach are possible.
-The proposed splitting methods can be, e.g., applied to the stochastic Van der Pol oscillator \cite{VanderPol1920,VanderPol1926}, whose investigation leads to similar numerical results.
-Moreover, they may be extended to SDEs with multiplicative noise, e.g., to $\Sigma(X(t))=\sqrt{X(t)}$ or $\Sigma(X(t))=\sigma X(t)$, $\sigma>0$, where the stochastic subequation of the splitting framework corresponds to the square-root process (also known as Cox-Ingersoll-Ross model \cite{Cox1985}) or to the geometric Brownian motion, respectively.
-A prominent example for the latter one is the stochastic Ginzburg-Landau equation arising from the theory of superconductivity \cite{Ginzburg1959,Hutzenthaler2011}.
-Furthermore, the proposed splitting methods may be extended to SDEs with more general functions $N$, requiring to relax Assumption \ref{(A3)}.
-In addition, one may extend the range of structural properties which characterise the quality of the considered numerical methods.
+The proposed splitting strategy can be, e.g., applied to the stochastic Van der Pol oscillator \cite{VanderPol1920,VanderPol1926}, whose investigation leads to similar numerical results.
+The presented approach may be also applied to SDEs \eqref{eq:semi_linear_SDE} with other types of nonlinearity.
+In particular, as long as the ODE determined by the function $N$ is exactly solvable (see \cite{Kamke1983} for diverse solution methods) and satisfies some useful conditions, the method presented in this article may be used.
+Moreover, the proposed method may be extended to SDEs with multiplicative noise, e.g., to $\Sigma(X(t))=\sigma X(t)$, $\sigma>0$, where the stochastic subequation of the splitting framework corresponds to the geometric Brownian motion.
+This may be relevant, e.g., for the stochastic Ginzburg-Landau equation arising from the theory of superconductivity \cite{Ginzburg1959,Hutzenthaler2011}.
+Furthermore, the investigation of conditions under which the presented results are still valid when the solution of ODE \eqref{ODE_FHN} is not available exactly, constitutes another topic for future~research.